 Our baseline Chia plotting PC uses a 6-core/12-thread CPU, and we've elected to go with Intel's latest Core i5-11400 simply because it's affordable, comes with a cooler, and should prove sufficiently fast.
 AMD's Ryzen 5 5600X would be a good alternative, were it readily available — right now it tends to cost about twice as much as the i5-11400, but it also needs a dedicated graphics card (perhaps one of the best graphics cards), and we all know how difficult it can be to find those right now.

 The other components are basically whatever seems like a reasonably priced option, with an eye toward decent quality.
-You could probably use a smaller case and motherboard, or a different PSU as well.
-You'll also need to add more HDDs — probably a lot more — as you go.
-This PC should support up to six internal SATA HDDs, though finding space in the case for all the drives might be difficult.
+You could potentially use a smaller case and motherboard, or a different PSU as well.
+If you plan to add more HDDs — potentially a lot more — of the internal SATA variety, that might also present difficulties.
+This PC should support up to six internal SATA HDDs, though finding space in the case for all the drives could be difficult.

-At a rate of 18 plots per day, it would take about 15 days of solid plotting time to fill the six 5TB HDDs.
-Meanwhile, the potential profit from 30TB of Chia plots (270 101.4 GiB plots, 45 per HDD) is currently… wow.
-And that's now "wow" in a not nearly as good way as it was last month.
+At an estimated rate of 30 plots per day using MadMax (around 45 minutes per plot, give or take), it should take about nine days of solid plotting time to fill the six 5TB HDDs.
+Meanwhile, the potential profit from 30TB of Chia plots (270 101.4 GiB plots, 45 per HDD) is now down to… wow.
+And that's "wow" in a not nearly as good way as it was back in May, long before pools were a thing.

-Okay, things are definitely going to change.
-There will be more netspace, the price could drop or increase, etc. Just in the past month, the potential profits have dropped by more than a third (!) due to the increase in netspace.
-Still, theoretically, at this snapshot in time, someone with 30TB of storaage and 270 plots would potentially earn around $300 per month.
-Except you're only expected to hit a block every five months or so (more precisely, you'd have a 19.3% chance of hitting a block each month, and a 92.7% chance to hit one block in a year).
+Things are definitely going to change over time.
+There will be more netspace, the price could drop or increase, etc. Just in the past month, the potential profits have plummeted due to the increase in netspace and the drop in Chia's trading price.
+At this snapshot in time, someone with 30TB of storage and 270 plots would potentially earn around $50 per month.
+(In the early going, the estimate was about $1 per TB of plots per day, which was obviously way too high to sustain.)

 |Powered USB Hub||USB 3.0 Hub Powered 7 Port||$29|